Cliffs of Uluwatu in Bali Indonesia

 Alternatively, we also recommend Gypsea Bali, a beautifully-designed boutique hotel in Bingin featuring earthy tones and a traditional grass thatched roof.
 Perfect for couples and independent travelers, Gypsea also has an on-site restaurant with a limited menu and drinks.
 Click here to check rates and availability at Gypsea Bali or you can head here to check out other highly-rated hotel options in Uluwatu.

 For larger groups we loved our time at Casa Pantai in Bingin, a 4-bedroom private villa.
 Perfect for families – the shallow pool area is child-friendly, and there is a stunning open-air pavilion and living area for lounging around.
+We also recommend checking out Mu Bungalows, one of the original hotels in the area.
+Mu offers a number of bungalow options as well as multi-bedroom villas – we stayed at a 6-bedroom villa (Kubuku) with a gorgeous pool and overwater pavilion.

 Interested in more options?
 We also personally considered staying at these Uluwatu boutique hotels: The Elementum (architecturally stunning hotel with the most unique pool), Origin Uluwatu (luxury glamping at its finest) and Legends Beachfront Resort (cliffside hotel with a view that can’t be beat).